 For businesses with value less than \$25,000 and who have timely filed their initial business return, a waiver card is mailed using FDOR form DR-405A (Exhibit 10-2.3).
-The card "waives" the requirement of having to file a business return annually, unless the assessed value of the assets exceeds \$25,000 as of January 1st of the tax year.
+The card "waives" the requirement of having to file a business return annually, unless the assessed value of the assets exceeds \$25,000 as of January 1 of the tax year.

-For business accounts added to the tax roll after the mailing of the business returns and/or waiver cards, will receive a blank DR-405 form for filing purposes.
+Business accounts added to the tax roll after the mailing of the business returns and/or waiver cards, a follow up blank DR-405 form is mailed to the owner for filing purposes.